 Mr Wang Keyue has served in his current position since September 2012.
 Mr Wang started his career in December 1976.
 He served first as an accountant of Service Outlet and Deputy Chief of the General Office of the PBOC Hebei Langfang Sub-branch.
 He then worked as Deputy Director and Director of the Service Outlet at the Hebei Langfang Central Branch of ICBC.
 Subsequently, he was Vice President, President and Secretary of the Leading Party Member's Group of ICBC Hebei Langfang Sub-branch before he became Vice President, President, and member and Secretary of the Leading Party Members' Group of ICBC Hebei Langfang Branch.
 He was also Vice President and member of the CPC Committee of ICBC Hebei Branch.
-Afterwards, he was General Manager and Secretary of the Company's No. 3 Asset Management Department and General Manager and Secretary of the CPC Committee of the Company's Beijing Branch Office.
-He was thereafter assigned back to the headquarters of the Company as President Assistant, Executive Vice President and member of the CPC Committee of the CPC Committee of the CPC Committee degree and is a senior economist.
+Afterwards, he was General Manager and Secretary of the CPC Committee of the Company's Shijiazhuang Branch Office.
+He then became General Manager of the Company's No. 3 Asset Management Department and General Manager and Secretary of the CPC Committee of the Company's Beijing Branch Office.
+He was thereafter assigned back to the headquarters of the Company as President Assistant, Executive Vice President and member of the CPC Committee of the Company.
+Mr Wang is a CPC member, holds a postgraduate degree and is a senior economist.